create3000/x_ite/docs/_posts/components/HAnim/HAnimHumanoid.md

 - *name* field is not included if this instance is a USE node, in order to avoid potential mismatches.

-### SFString [in, out] **version** ""

-HAnimHumanoid *version*, where allowed value is 2.0 for final ISO 19774 *version* 2019.

-#### Hint

-- Default HAnimHumanoid *version* is 1.0 for X3D *version* 3, and HAnimHumanoid required *version* is 2.0 for X3D *version* 4.

-#### Warnings

-- No other values are allowed for strict validation.
-- Prior developmental versions of HAnim nodes, such as *version* 1 of standardized ISO 19774 *version* 2006, might not validate correctly due to small changes in the contained-node content model, so conversion of such models is recommended.

 ### MFString [in, out] **info** [ ]

 Contains metadata keyword=value pairs, where approved keyword terms are humanoidVersion authorName authorEmail copyright creationDate usageRestrictions age gender height and weight.